 Description of Content

-Man holding up a farm smithy model.
+A man, Vern Eason, holding up a farm smithy model.
 Agricultural equipment is in the background.
 The man is wearing a jacket, sweater, tie, shirt and hat.

 Black and white negative.